arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_document.md

 @RESTQUERYPARAM{returnOld,boolean,optional}
 Additionally return the complete old document under the attribute *old* in the result.
-Only available if the overwirte option is used.
+Only available if the overwrite option is used.

 @RESTQUERYPARAM{silent,boolean,optional}
 If set to *true*, an empty object will be returned as response.
 No meta-data